iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 We are launching into space here, my dear readers.

-[Pulumi](https://github.com/pulumi/pulumi) adds one more abstraction, which turns your "IaC Tool" into your "IaC Software".
-Now you can use the language of your choice to manage your cloud.
+[Pulumi](https://github.com/pulumi/pulumi) adds one more abstraction, which is breaking down barriers between traditional software development and infrastructure management.
+Now you can use the language of your choice to manage your cloud...

 This pushes the pros and cons of the previous concept to the next level.

 Pulumi is suitable when:
-- you have a team of Software Engineers specializing in specific language,
+- you have a team of Software Engineers proficient in specific language,
 - and management of the cloud is (part of) their software product

+You possess a team of software engineers proficient in a specific language.
+This means they can dive right in without the need to learn a new, domain-specific language.
+Cloud management isn't just a sideline task but is integrated as a core component of the software product they are developing.
+This allows for a seamless fusion of application development and infrastructure management.

 ---